What is a Thread in Java?

 - To take advantage of modern processors: Most modern systems have multiple processors and each processor has multiple cores.
 Multi-threading allows different threads to be run by different processors, thereby allowing the system resources to be more efficiently used.

-- To serve multiple users at the same time: Application servers like Tomcat, JBoss, Oracle WebLogic and IBM WebSphere are expected to support thousands of users in parallel.
+- To serve multiple users at the same time: Java application servers like Tomcat, JBoss, Oracle WebLogic and IBM WebSphere are expected to support thousands of users in parallel.
 Multi-threading is the only way this can be achieved.
-One thread is spawned by the application server for each request to be handled.
+One Java thread is spawned by the application server for each request to be handled.

 Why Should You Monitor Java Threads?

-Application servers have thread pools where threads are created and remain waiting for new user requests.
+Application servers have Java thread pools where threads are created and remain in a waiting state for new user requests.
 The thread pools have maximum limits on the number of threads in each pool.
-If this limit on the maximum number of threads that can be executing in a pool is reached, new requests to the application server will be rejected.
-Hence, it is important to monitor the number of current threads in each pool.
+If this limit on the maximum number of threads that can be executed in a pool is reached, new requests to the application server will be rejected, which is why it is important to monitor the number of current threads in each pool.